 If you have ever come across a remark stating you have a “Grid Code G” collection, either confusion or a fright might be your first response.
 To avoid this, read on as we unpack just what this remark means for you and your credit score.
-“Grid Code G” is a code that lets potential lenders know that one or more of your accounts are in default.
+“Grid Code G” is the code used to let potential lenders know that one, or more of your accounts are in default.

 What Does A “Grid Code G Collection” Mean For Me?

 “Code G,” usually found on the consumer payment history section of a credit report, signals that at least one account is in collections.
 This code is applied if the debt (e.g., credit cards, car loan, personal loan, etc.) has been past due for quite some time.

 At that point, the lender feels it is necessary to turn it over to a collection agency.
 This is why “Grid Code G” is applied to your report.
 Collections can have serious consequences if they end up on your report in error.